stunnn/ElegantFinRed/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Explain what you changed and why.
-Include reasoning and goals.
+Include your reasoning and goals.

 ## Screenshots